How do you sharpen ice skates?

 Most skaters sharpen their skates with sharpening stones.
 Which stones are best depends on the material of your skates.
 There are, for instance, stainless steel skates with a hardness of 57 HRC, while there are also (professional) skates on the market made from powder metallurgic steel.
 This is extremely hard steel, with a hardness of approximately 66 HRC, but this type of steel is also very brittle.
 In between you also have carbon steel (non-stainless), with a hardness of 60 HRC and High Speed Steel (HSS, 62 HRC).
 If you own skates with irons made from very hard steel it is wise to use a diamond-coated sharpening stone.
 Professional skaters often use DMT-sharpening stones, for instance.
 Ceramic sharpening stones are also great to sharpen hard types of steel (but are not as strong as diamond-coated stones).
 Do you own stainless steel skates made from steel that is not that hard?
-If so you could also use other sharpening tools such as aluminium oxide and carbide.
+If so you could also use other sharpeningstones such as stone made with aluminium oxide and carbide.

 Use a sharpening table

 We would love to say that it is easier (and cheaper) to secure your skates in a vice but we can’t avoid it: if you want to sharpen your skates properly you will need a sharpening table.
 In it you hang your skates upside down next to each other, to make sure the base of the irons is pointing up.
 A sharpening table is enhanced with plates you can place the iron of the skates against, to secure the skates afterwards.
 Because the plates have the same height on both sides the skates will hang at exactly the same height.
 As such you cannot only sharpen them at the same time you can also sharpen them evenly.
 That is why a double vice won’t work, also because a vice doesn’t have room for the shoe of the skates.